JetBrains/lincheck/docs/topics/progress-guarantees.md

 [//]: # (title: Progress guarantees)

-Many concurrent algorithms provide non-blocking progress guarantees, such as lock- and wait-freedom.
-As they are usually non-trivial, it is easy to add a bug that makes the algorithm blocking.
-Fortunately, Lincheck is able to find liveness bugs in the model checking mode.
+Many concurrent algorithms provide non-blocking progress guarantees, such as lock-freedom and wait-freedom.
+As they are usually non-trivial, it's easy to add a bug that blocks the algorithm.
+Lincheck can help you find liveness bugs using the model checking strategy.

-To check the progress guarantee of the algorithm, you need to turn on the `checkObstructionFreedom` option in `ModelCheckingOptions()`:
+To check the progress guarantee of the algorithm, enable the `checkObstructionFreedom` option in `ModelCheckingOptions()`:

 ```kotlin
 ModelCheckingOptions().checkObstructionFreedom()
 ```

-As an example, let's consider `ConcurrentHashMap<K, V>` from the Java standard library.
+For example, consider `ConcurrentHashMap<K, V>` from the Java standard library.
 Here is the Lincheck test to detect that `put(key: K, value: V)` is a blocking operation:

 ```kotlin